ahmed-gamal97/April-LeetCoding-Challenge/April.md

 class Solution:
     def middleNode(self, head: ListNode) -> ListNode:

-        # Can be solved by 2 pointers instead and it will be in opne pass
+        # Can be solved by 2 pointers instead and it will be in one pass

         if not head:
             return head